richardlau/adoptium.infrastructurewiki/How-to-contribute-to-AdoptOpenJDK-Infrastructure.md

 If you want to get involved, please read on...

+# Sign up for a GitHub account

+If you don't have a GitHub account already, follow the instructions [here](https://help.github.com/articles/signing-up-for-a-new-github-account/) to get one.
+You don't need a paid one to work on AdoptOpenJDK, so sign up for a free one.

 # Join the AdoptOpenJDK GitHub Organisation

 This is at https://github.com/AdoptOpenJDK.
 It's an open community so you should be able to access it.
 If you can't, please contact a member of the `admin-infrastructure` team (see the [contacts](https://github.ibm.com/runtimes/infrastructure/wiki/Contributing-to-AdoptOpenJDK-Infrastructure#contacts) section below).